Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 • Part of Neostokavian Bosnian-Serbian-Croatian language group / bhs macrolanguage.

-• Imported into Kaikavian region in 1862. as “Jugoslavenski jezik”6
+• Imported into Kajkavian region in 1862. as “Jugoslavenski jezik”6

 • Language area until 1862.: Bosnia and Hercegovina, Monte Negro, Serbia, Vojna Krajina (Balkanese Vlachs)